March 2025…

 Pregnancy and Postpartum Massage

-These sessions are designed specifically for the needs and comfort of the mom-to-be as well as new moms who have delivered within the past 3 months.
-Considerations and adjustments in technique allow for safe treatments from first trimester through, and beyond, delivery.
+These sessions are designed specifically for the needs and comfort of those who are pregnant as well as those who have delivered within the past 3 months.
+Considerations and adjustments in technique allow for safe treatments from first trimester through (and beyond) delivery.

 CranioSacral Therapy